NordVPN vs ExpressVPN comparison in 2025

 1-month plan | $12.99/month | $12.95/month |

 ExpressVPN is more expensive than NordVPN.
 If you look at the monthly plan, it costs pretty much the same – ExpressVPN's monthly subscription price starts at $12.95/month, and NordVPNs at $12.99/month.
-However, the longer the plan you choose, the more you save every month.
-And this is where NordVPN gives much better value.
+However, the longer the subscription you choose, the more you save.
+This is where NordVPN gives much better value.

 NordVPN offers better monthly prices on longer subscriptions.
-NordVPN’s year-long plan costs only $4.99/month, but the best deal comes with the most extended two-year plan, which would cost you only $3.09/month.
+NordVPN’s year-long plan costs only $4.99/month, but the best deal comes with the most extended two-year plan, which would cost you only $3.39/month.
 In contrast, ExpressVPN's one-year subscription will cost $6.67/month, and the longest two-year subscription comes at $4.99/month.
-However, note that ExpressVPN currently includes extra subscription time with its longer subscriptions.
-1-year plan subscribers get three extra months for free, while the two-year plan includes four extra months.
-NordVPN sometimes offers a similar promotion, although that’s not the case now.
-Regardless, NordVPN is cheaper than ExpressVPN when judged purely by the overall price.

 NordVPN offers more payment options

-NordVPN vs ExpressVPN offer regular credit card payments, as well as online payment methods such as PayPal, UnionPay, Apple Pay, and Google Pay.
+NordVPN vs ExpressVPN offer regular credit card payments and online payment methods such as PayPal, UnionPay, Apple Pay, and Google Pay.
+Compared to ExpressVPN, NordVPN offers slightly more payment options, as it also supports Sofort.
 Additionally, both providers accept cryptocurrencies for anonymous payments.
 If you paid with cryptocurrency, a NordVPN customer support representative will handle your request and process the refund within three business days.
-With ExpressVPN, you are also entitled to a full refund as long as you’re still within our 30-day money-back guarantee.
-Remember that due to fluctuations in the cryptocurrency market, the refunded amount may differ from the original payment.
+With ExpressVPN, you are also entitled to a full refund as long as you fit in the 30-day money-back guarantee period.
+Remember that the refunded amount may differ from the original payment due to fluctuations in the cryptocurrency market.

-Further, a NordVPN subscription covers up to 10 simultaneous device connections, while ExpressVPN allows up to 8.
-While the difference isn’t major, it’s still a win for NordVPN.
-On the other hand, there are providers, like IPVanish and Surfshark, that are affordable and offer unlimited simultaneous connections if you need to connect multiple devices.
+NordVPN subscription covers up to 10 simultaneous device connections, while ExpressVPN allows up to 8.
+While the difference isn’t significant, it’s still a win for NordVPN.
+On the other hand, providers like IPVanish and Surfshark are more affordable and offer unlimited simultaneous connections to connect multiple devices.

 Security overview: NordVPN vs ExpressVPN